AndrewRucker/Fantasy-Football-and-Betting/README.md

 ## Parlay betting model

-The goal of this model is to see the correlation between props hitting in any given football game With the end result being a framework that bets the most likely outcomes in the form of parlay combinations.
+The goal of this project is to see the correlation between props hitting in any given football game With the end result being a framework that bets the most likely outcomes in the form of parlay combinations.
 Initial thoughts being a framework that bets both underdog and favorite correlation props.